-When the PAS reassessment determines the customer Then The customer's ALTCS eligibility is discontinued and the customer is screened for other Medicaid eligibility.
+When the PAS reassessment determines the customer Then Is medically ineligible The customer's ALTCS eligibility is discontinued and the customer is screened for other Medicaid eligibility.
 Has improved medically or functionally and is no longer at risk of institutionalization at a nursing facility (NF) or intermediate care facility (ICF), but requires a lower level of long term care

-Term Definition PAS is ALTCS' method of determining whether a customer is medically eligible for the ALTCS program.
+Term Definition Preadmission Screening (PAS) PAS is ALTCS' method of determining whether a customer is medically eligible for the ALTCS program.
 The PAS process also is used to determine disability for customers under age 65 who have not been determined to have a disability or blindness by DDSA.